mapninja/Earthsys144/week02/01_PICK_ONE_TO_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

 4. Provide a title, like `"Walking Tour (SDM)"`. _Since this must be a unique name in your organization, include your SUNetID in the name of this item, and any others in this exercise_.
 Click **Save**.

 > **Why are we creating three geometry types?** Real field projects often need more than one kind of feature.
-A point might represent a single object like a sculpture or water fountain.
-A line might represent a path or curb.
-A polygon might represent a garden, building footprint, or other area.
-Even if you only use one layer heavily in this exercise, it is useful to see how a field project can be structured to collect multiple kinds of geometry.
+A point might represent a single object, a line might represent a path, and a polygon might represent an area.

 Your **Walking Tour layer** is created and its item details page should open.
 In the following steps you’ll create the fields that define the form for the Places layer.